Ways to keep active at home

 Our Active Hastings team have pulled together some ideas, guidance and things you can do to keep moving during this time of physical distancing.
 Lots of ideas are listed below, but also follow Active Hastings on Facebook for more ideas daily.

 Physical activity is more important than ever right now, to improve your physical health as well as helping to manage stress and anxiety and generally making you feel better.

-Government guidelines still allow you to go outside for one form of exercise, such as a walk, a run or a cycle, each day, if you're well enough and as long as you're on your own, or with members of your household.
+Government guidelines still allow you to go outside for one form of exercise, such as a walk, a run or a cycle, each day, if you're well enough and as long as you're on your own, or with members of your household, or one person from a different household.
 Please ensure you follow the latest official advice on social distancing which means staying more than two metres from others - and follow the advice on general hygiene.
 It's important that you stick stringently to the guidance.
 If you're going outside to get active, do this locally, stay close to your home and avoid places where it may be hard to follow the guidelines.

 If it isn't possible to get outside within these guidelines, there is a wealth of free online content to help you to get active in your home, as well as lots of online classes to sign up to, run by many of our fantastic local fitness instructors.
 We've collated some of this information for you below and will continue to add to this as more online classes are added over the coming weeks.
 We are also joining Sport England in encouraging people to share some of the best ideas they find online using #StayInWorkOut and #StayActiveHastings.

 We are all permitted to leave our homes for one form of exercise a day, for example a run, walk, or cycle - alone or with members of your household.
 Please make sure you adhere to these new measures - find them on the government website.
 Getting out in your garden can also be a great way of getting active.
 Why not do some gardening, play football or swingball - there are loads of ways to move more in your own garden.